smalls/share-to-nikola/README.md

 To fully post you'll need to be able to have a git push cause your posted blog to be refreshed.

-Direct link to the Workflow (you can install it straight from here): (https://workflow.is/workflows/7ad4eb442c7348298ab1727f9caabcdb)
+Direct link to the Workflow (you can install it straight from here): (https://workflow.is/workflows/7ad4eb442c7348298ab1727f9caabcdb).

+More info on a workflow that's working for me is at [b.splendous.net](http://b.splendous.net/posts/wc-editorial-integration/).